nus-cs2103-AY2324S1/ip/docs/README.md

 **Expected outcome:**

-Deletes the task at index 2 with a message.
+Deletes the task at 2nd number with a message.

 ```
 Noted.
 I've removed this task: